Jeff Hostetler

 William Jeffrey Hostetler (born April 22, 1961) is an American former professional football player who was a quarterback in the National Football League (NFL) for the New York Giants, Los Angeles/Oakland Raiders, and Washington Redskins.
-He won Super Bowl XXV with the Giants after taking over midseason for an injured Phil Simms.
+He won Super Bowl XXV with the Giants after taking over late in the regular season for an injured Phil Simms.
 His nickname is "Hoss."

 College career

 Penn State

 Hostetler started his career at Penn State, where he started three games for the 1980 season.
 But Todd Blackledge soon beat him out for the starting quarterback job, and Hostetler transferred to West Virginia.
 Hostetler sat out the 1981 season, due to NCAA transfer rules.

 West Virginia

 Hostetler's first game as a Mountaineer was a 41–27 win over the #9 1982 Oklahoma Sooners football team, when he threw for four touchdowns and 321 yards.
 The upset victory earned Hostetler Offensive Player of the Week honors from Sports Illustrated.
 Another big win that season was a week later against the Maryland Terrapins, who were led by Boomer Esiason.
 The Mountaineers won 19–18 against the Top 10 ranked Terps.
 The Terps lost the game on a two-point conversion, while Hostetler threw for 285 yards and a touchdown.
 Hostetler led the Mountaineers to the 1982 Gator Bowl, where they lost to Florida State 31–12.
 Hostetler totaled 1,916 yards with ten touchdown passes that season.

 In 1983, Hostetler led the #7 Mountaineers over Big East rival Pitt after a fourth quarter run to beat the Panthers 24–21, the first victory over Pitt in seven years.
 Hostetler led the game-winning drive that he capped out with a bootleg touchdown run for victory.
 In the 1983 Hall of Fame Bowl, Hostetler pulled out a come-from-behind 20–16 victory over the University of Kentucky, throwing two touchdowns.
 Hostetler finished his college career in the 1984 Hula Bowl and in the Japan Bowl.
 Hostetler threw for 2,345 yards and 16 touchdowns his senior season.

 Hostetler was honored as a third-team All-American for 1983 by Gannett News Service.

 Hostetler's two-year tenure at WVU led him to an 18–6 record under coach Don Nehlen.
 Hostetler ranks among single-season leaders at WVU in total offense, passing yards, pass completions, pass attempts, touchdown passes and passing efficiency.
 Hostetler also is the career leader in interception avoidance.
 Hostetler was named to the WVU all-time roster.
 In 1998, Hostetler was inducted into the West Virginia Sports Hall of Fame.

 Hostetler was named to the 1984 GTE/CoSIDA academic All-America team and that same year won the National Football Foundation postgraduate scholarship.
 He was also a fan favorite in Morgantown and inspired a record, "Ole Hoss (The Ballad of West Virginia's Jeff Hostetler)".